Interlibrary Loan FAQ

 What are the fines for overdue Interlibrary loans?

-What is this paper band wrapped around the cover of my Interlibrary loan book?
-Can I take it off?
+What is this purple paper flag in my Interlibrary loan book?
+Can I get rid of it?

-In order to track Interlibrary loan material in our system, we attach a paper band or wrapper with pertinent information on it.
-We recommend not removing the slip if possible, and require it to be included when you return the items.
+In order to track Interlibrary loan material in our system, we insert a purple paper flag or with pertinent information on it.
+We recommend not removing the slip and require it to be included when you return the items.
 Returning an Interlibrary loan without the slip can delay or even prevent us from checking it in and removing it from your account.